 - I. (a) If an iron object of mass 800 kg is to be lifted from a distance of 2 mm, using a coil of 2000 turns and coil core of diameter 6 mm, what is the amount of current required?
 [Take acceleration due to gravity to be 10 m/s2] - (b) Theoretically, how much mass can thrice this amount of current lift? - (c) Materials with high permeability allow magnetic flux through more easily than other materials.
-What is the equivalent property of a material in relation to passage of electrical current through the material? - (d) How does the intensity of the magnetic field due to the current carrying coil change with the number of turns and the magnitude of current? - Ans. (a) 21.23 A - (b) 7,200 kg - (c) Conductivity - (d) Directly proportional to both - II. (a) Electromagnets are used in the construction of(i) electric bells.
+What is the equivalent property of a material in relation to passage of electrical current through the material?

+(c) How does the intensity of the magnetic field due to the current carrying coil change with the number of turns and the magnitude of current?

+Ans. (a) 21.23 A

+- (b) 7,200 kg - (c) Conductivity

+(c) Directly proportional to both

+- II. (a) Electromagnets are used in the construction of

+- (i) electric bells.

 - (ii) loudspeakers.

 - (iii) electric fans.

-- (iv) all of the above.
+- (iv) all of these.

-- Ans. (iv) all of the above.
+- Ans. (iv) all of these.

 - (b) Which of the following is not a magnetic substance?

 - (i) Iron

 - (ii) Copper

 - (iii) Nickel

 - (iv) Cobalt

 - Ans. (ii) Copper

 - (c) Which of the following is a ferromagnetic material?

 - (i) Gold

 - (ii) Aluminium

 - (iii) Silver

 - (iv) Nickel

 - Ans. (iv) Nickel

-- (d) What is the most effective and quickest

-- method for making a magnet from soft iron?
+- (d) What is the most effective and quickest method for making a magnet from soft iron?

-- $\ensuremath{\text{(i)}}$ By placing it inside a coil carrying current
+- (i) By placing it inside a coil carrying current

 - (ii) By electromagnetic induction

 - (iii) By the use of permanent magnet

 - (iv) By rubbing with another magnet

 - Ans. (i) By placing it inside a coil carrying current

 - (e) The most suitable material for making the core of an electromagnet is

 - (i) copper.

 - (ii) bronze.

 - (iii) soft iron.

 - (iv) steel.

 - Ans. (iii) soft iron.

-- 17. A transformer is basically made up of a laminated iron core with two coils that are not connected.
-The primary coil receives the input and the secondary coil gives the output voltage from the transformer.
-In a generator, the magnitude of the induced emf depends upon the magnetic field strength, the generator speed, and the length of the wire in the
+- 17. A solenoid is a long helical coil of wire through which a current is run in order to create a magnetic field.
+The magnetic field of the solenoid is the superposition of the fields due to the current through each coil.
+It is nearly uniform inside the solenoid and close to zero outside and is similar to the field of a bar magnet having a north pole at one end and a south pole at the other depending upon the direction of current flow.
+The magnetic field produced in the solenoid is dependent on a few factors such as, the current in the coil, number of turns per unit length, etc. The following graph is obtained by a researcher while doing an experiment to see the variation of the magnetic field with respect to the current in the solenoid.
+The unit of magnetic field as given in the graph attached is in milli-Tesla (mT) and the current is given in Ampere (A).
+(CBSE SP 2020)